OT-PYTHON-UTILS/ot-aws-libs/AMI-Retention-Function/README.md

 Functionality:

 - Fetches AMIs tagged with Backup = true.
-- Reads the Stopped tag to get the AMI's creation date.
+- Reads the Backup Date tag to get the AMI's creation date.
 - Compares the age of the AMI with the retention period (RETENTION_DAYS).
 - If the AMI is older than the retention period:
 - It is deregistered (deleted).